rosa-abf/abf-doc/content/v1/buildlists.md

 ## Get a single build list
   Block "Results" and parameter "url" in block "Packages" is available only for new core.
+  Parameter "container_status" has the same definition of codes that parameter "status"

     GET /api/v1/build_lists/:id.json